projectacrn/acrn-hypervisor/README.rst

   the Github issues system: https://github.com/projectacrn/acrn-hypervisor/issues.
   You can browse through the reported issues and submit issues of your own.

+* **Reporting a Potential Security Vulnerability**: If you have discovered potential security vulnerability in ACRN, please send an e-mail to secure@intel.com.
+For issues related to Intel Products, please visit https://security-center.intel.com.

+  It is important to include the following details:

+  - The projects and versions affected
+  - Detailed description of the vulnerability
+  - Information on known exploits

+  Vulnerability information is extremely sensitive.
+Please encrypt all security vulnerability reports using our `PGP key`_.

+  A member of the Intel Product Security Team will review your e-mail and contact you to to collaborate on resolving the issue.
+For more information on how Intel works to resolve security issues, see: `vulnerability handling guidelines`_.

 * **Mailing List**: The `Project ACRN Development mailing list`_ is perhaps the most convenient way to track developer discussions and to ask your own support questions to the project ACRN community.
 There are also specific `ACRN mailing list